 10:45 Phenotypic High-Content Approach to Identify Novel Targets of Autophagy

-autophagy specific cellular models with high content multi-parametric analysis to identify autophagic regulators for clearance of accumulated proteins.
-Hits from a screen utilizing a focused library of annotated compounds are being further characterized
+specific cellular models with high content multi-parametric analysis to identify autophagic regulators for clearance of accumulated proteins.
+Hits from a screen utilizing a focused library of annotated compounds are being further characterized in

 11:15 Identification of Essential Genes for Cancer Immunotherapy Using High-Throughput Genome Engineering